Creek War: Territorial conflict

-The provinces of East and West Florida, governed by Spanish and British firms like Panton, Leslie, and Co., provided most of the European trading goods into Creek country.
+The provinces of East and West Florida, governed by Spanish and British firms such as Panton, Leslie, and Co., provided most of the European trading goods into Creek country.
 Pensacola and Mobile, in Spanish Florida, controlled the outlets of the U.S. Mississippi Territory's rivers.

 Territorial conflicts between France, Spain, Britain, and the United States along the Gulf Coast that had previously helped the Creeks to maintain control over most of the United States' southwestern territory had shifted dramatically due to the Napoleonic Wars, the West Florida Rebellion, and the War of 1812.
 This made long-standing intra-Creek trade and political alliances more tenuous than ever.

 In the Treaty of New York (1790), Treaty of Colerain (1796), Treaty of Fort Wilkinson (1802), and Treaty of Washington (1805), the Creek ceded parts of their Georgia territory east of the Ocmulgee River.
 In 1804, the United States claimed the city of Mobile under the Mobile Act.
-The 1805 treaty with the Creek also allowed the creation of the Federal Road that linked Washington, D.C. to the newly acquired port city of New Orleans, which partially stretched through Creek territories.
+The 1805 treaty with the Creek also allowed the creation of the Federal Road that linked Washington, DC, to the newly acquired port city of New Orleans, which partially stretched through Creek territories.

-During and after the American Revolution, the United States wished to maintain the Indian Line which had been established by the Royal Proclamation of 1763.
-The Indian Line created a boundary for colonial settlement in order to prevent illegal encroachment into Indian lands, and also helped the U.S. government maintain control over Indian trade.
+During and after the American Revolution, the United States wished to maintain the Indian Line, which had been established by the Royal Proclamation of 1763.
+The Indian Line created a boundary for colonial settlement to prevent illegal encroachment into Indian lands and also helped the U.S. government maintain control over Indian trade.
 Still, traders and settlers often violated the terms of the treaties establishing the Indian Line, and frontier settlement by colonists in Indian lands was one of the arguments the United States used to expand its territory.

 These increasing territorial grabs westward into Creek territory (which included parts of Spanish Florida), coupled with the Louisiana Purchase (which neither the British nor the Spaniards recognized at the time), compelled the British and Spanish governments to strengthen existing alliances with the Creek.
 In 1810, following the occupation of Baton Rouge during the West Florida Rebellion, the United States sent an expeditionary force to occupy Mobile.
 As a result, Mobile was jointly occupied by weak detachments of American and Spanish soldiers until Secretary of War John Armstrong ordered General James Wilkinson to force the Spaniards to turn over control of the city in February 1813.

 The Patriot Army captured parts of East Florida from 1811–1815.
 After Fort Charlotte was surrendered in April, the Spaniards focused on protecting Pensacola from the United States.
 The Spaniards decided to support the Creeks in an attack on the United States and in defense of their homeland, but were greatly hindered by their weak position in the Floridas and lack of supplies even for their own army.